Physiotherapy is a health care profession concerned with the assessment, maintenance and restoration of function and performance of the human body.

 I have private medical insurance, can I use this for my physiotherapy treatment?

 Midlothian Physiotherapy LLP is registered with all major insurance companies such as BUPA, AVIVA, WPA, Pru Health and AXA PPP.
-You should discuss attending physiotherapy with your insurer to ensure that your treatment will be reimbursed and the current referral pathway is followed.
+You should discuss attending physiotherapy with your insurer prior to your first appointment to ensure that your treatment will be reimbursed and the current referral pathway is followed.

 How do I make an appointment to see a Physiotherapist ?

 We try and make it as easy as possible to make an appointment to see us please contact us on 0131 561 9787 or email us([email protected]).
 Our clinic is in Eskbank just outside Edinburgh, we have parking outside the clinic and we are easily accessible by public transport from Edinburgh, Penicuik, Musselburgh and Midlothian.
+The clinic is a 6 minute walk from Eskbank railway station.
 We are open 5 days a week from 8 am to 8 pm and have no waiting list.
 If you are paying for your treatment yourself you can self refer without seeing your GP or other medical practioner such as a consultant.
 Although if you are going to use health insurance we would suggest that you should contact your insurer and follow their guidance to ensure that the correct pathway is followed and that the cost of your treatment is reimbursed.